Privacy

 We are moving to an ‘opt-in only’ communication policy.
 This means that we will only send communications to you if you have explicitly stated that you want us to.
 We will also ask you what you are interested in and how you want us to contact you.

 Our marketing communications include information about our services, campaigns, volunteering opportunities and events.
-If you would like to receive this information but have not yet opted in, please contact us on 02476 346464 or email at info@security-institute.org.
+If you would like to receive this information but have not yet opted in, please contact us on 02476 346464 or email at [email protected].

-1. Where we collect information about you from
+1. Where we collect information about you from.

 We collect information in the following ways: